denoland/docs/runtime/fundamentals/debugging.md

 If you use the `--inspect` flag, the code will start executing immediately.
 If your program is short, you might not have enough time to connect the debugger before the program finishes execution.

 In such cases, try running with `--inspect-wait` or `--inspect-brk` flag instead, or add a timeout at the end of your code.

 :::

 ## --inspect-wait

-Before running the code, the `--inspect-wait` flag will pause execution until a debugger is attached.
+The `--inspect-wait` flag will wait for a debugger to connect before executing your code.

 ```sh
 deno run --inspect-wait your_script.ts